OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-builder/introduction.md

 The main functions are as follows:

 - Supports building in a standalone sandbox.

 <!-- - Defined a version management system. -->

-- Provides a list of software development kits.
+- Provides DTK software development kits.

 <!-- - Contains a complete release process. -->

 View the help information for the `ll-builder` command: